 2. "Limitation" replaces "weakness."

 Limitations are temporary—like me not knowing how to write before college.
-Weakness infers that we are "less than."
+Weakness implies that we are "less than."
 The only thing "less than" is talking about ourselves in terms that don't serve us well.

 3. "Pivot" instead of "failure."